• Skip to primary navigation

 Pat Taaffe

 Taaffe is also one of the most successful jockeys to have rode at the festival and famously steered the great Arkle to victory in the Gold Cup in 1963.
-He also holds the record for the most Champion Chase wins at the festival, with 5 in total running from 1951 through to 1966.
+He also holds the record for the most Champion Chase wins at the festival, with five in total running from 1951 through to 1966.

 Primary Sidebar